bobbyiliev/introduction-to-bash-scripting/ebook/en/content/014-creating-custom-bash-commands.md

 alias
 ```

-This would be heady in case that you are seeing some weird behavior with some commands.
+This would be handy in case that you are seeing some weird behavior with some commands.

 ## Conclusion